MinaProtocol/mina/automation/terraform/monitoring/README.md

 Testing of testnet alerts currently involves leveraging Grafana's [cortex-tools](https://github.com/grafana/cortex-tools), a toolset developed and maintained by the Grafana community for managing Prometheus/Alertmanager alerting configurations.
 Specifically, the testing process makes use of `lint` and `check` for ensuring alerting rules defined within *testnet-alert-rules.yml* are both syntactically correct and also meet best practices/standards for maintaining consistency in how rules are expressed and formatted.
 Both operations can be executed automatically in CI or manually within a developer's local environment.

-**Note:** all manual steps are executed in a Docker container/environment to ensure portability and should be run from the [automation monitoring](https://github.com/MinaProtocol/mina/tree/develop/automation/terraform/monitoring) directory with the *mina* repo.
+**Note:** all manual steps should be run from the [automation monitoring](https://github.com/MinaProtocol/mina/tree/develop/automation/terraform/monitoring) directory within the *mina* repo.
+A copy of the rendered rules configuration will be placed in this directory for reference when testing locally.

 ##### Linting